Wgmlgz/zhaba-script/docs/expressions.md

 # Expressions

 Expressions in Zhaba-script are very different from expressions in most other languages.
-They consists from operators and literals.
-Brackets `()` are used only to manipulate operator's priorities and detect function calls.
+They consist of operators and literals.
+Brackets `()` are used only to manipulate the operator's priorities and detect function calls.
 Here is some basic expression example:

 ```c
 // In this expression out is prefix operator and 'Hi frogs' is a str literal.